tophefo/IpCamera/README.md

 *.things

-Thing ipcamera:ONVIF:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="Admin", ONVIF_PROFILE_NUMBER=0]
+Thing ipcamera:ONVIF:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="Admin", ONVIF_MEDIA_PROFILE=0]

 ## Roadmap for further development

-Next features being worked on currently is supporting HTTP API features from cameras that have the ability to access more advanced feature via an API.
-This requires some frame work to be created that allows basic and also digest authorization to be created first then the advanced features can be worked on.
-Motion and Audio alarms are high on the list to get supported.
+Audio Alarm support for Amcrest cameras is being looked at, followed by a way to give a picture in Openhab from cameras with password protected features.
+If you need a feature added that is in an API it is very easy to add most of them, so raise a ticket with the request.